 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

 Christ is Risen!
-On April 28 the Church celebrates the memory of two men who not only heard the good news of Christ's Resurrection, but traveled a long way to share it with others.
+The Church celebrates the memory of two men who not only heard the good news of Christ's Resurrection, but traveled a long way to share it with others.
 They are the apostles Jason and Sosipater from among the seventy.

 As we rejoice in the Good News of the Resurrection, the story of these two saints gives us a chance to reflect on what it was like to hear that same Good News close to the time when it actually happened.
 Jason and Sosipater were disciples of Saint Paul.
 He mentions them, with the illustrious Timothy, among those who send greetings to the Christians in Rome: "Timothy, my fellow worker, greets you; so do Lucius and Jason and Sosipater, my kinsmen" (Romans 16:21).
 Many scholars believe that the word "kinsmen"

 Jason came from Tarsus, Paul's hometown.
 He was clearly a devout Christian and well-respected, eventually becoming Bishop of Tarsus.
 Sosipater was from Achaia (Greece) and he, too, was a prominent leader of the Church.
 He was installed as Bishop of Iconium, an area where Paul and Barnabas preached and converted large numbers of Jews and pagans.